List of Marvel Comics characters: A: Ahab in other media

-Ai Apaec

-Ai Apaec is a supervillain based on the chief deity of Moche culture.
+Reception

+Ahab has been noted as an underwhelming villain.

 AIDA

-AIDA (Artificial Intelligence Data Analyser) is a fictional computer system in comic books published by Marvel Comics.
+AIDA (Artificial Intelligence Data Analyser) is a computer system in comic books published by Marvel Comics.
 The character, created by Mark Gruenwald and Bob Hall, first appeared in Squadron Supreme #1 (September 1985).

 Created by Tom Thumb, AIDA was a computer imbued with artificial intelligence.
 Thumb gave it a female personality and would often flirt with his creation.
 AIDA was also the only person who knew of Tom's cancer diagnosis.
 AIDA eventually tells Ape X, but Tom has resigned himself to his fate.
 AIDA and Ape X try to create a robot duplicate of her creator but this endeavor is abandoned.
 When Moonglow infiltrates the Squadron, AIDA alerts Ape X, but the mental programming of the Squadron's brainwashing technique causes Ape X to suffer an aneurism, much to AIDA's confusion, since the artificial intelligence lacks the knowledge to understand her mistake.

-Viper's real name from the new Ultimate Universe (Earth-6160) was revealed to be Aida in the character design cover for Ultimate X-Men (vol. 2) #9.
-She is the leader of several territories in Japan and a member of the Maker's Council.

 AIDA in other media

 AIDA appears in Agents of S.H.I.E.L.D., voiced by Amanda Rea in the third season, and portrayed by Mallory Jansen in the fourth season.
 This version is the Artificial Intelligent Digital Assistant, Holden Radcliffe's A.I. assistant who is later converted into a Life Model Decoy (LMD) based on Agnes Kitsworth.
-While helping S.H.I.E.L.D. fight Eli Morrow, AIDA uses information from the Darkhold to betray Radcliffe and utilize a virtual reality world called the Framework to better experience human emotions and enact Project: Looking Glass to help her exist in the real world.
-In pursuit of her goals, she assumes the alias of Ophelia / Madame Hydra and pursues a relationship with Leo Fitz's Framework counterpart, the "Doctor".
-Successfully enacting the project, AIDA grants herself various powers, such as imperviousness to conventional forms of harm, and kidnaps Fitz.
-Taking advantage of her experiencing human emotions, Fitz convinces AIDA to rescue the former's teammates, though they are captured by Jemma Simmons.
-Learning Fitz loves Simmons instead of her, AIDA escapes and joins forces with Anton Ivanov in the hopes of making S.H.I.E.L.D. suffer for the pain they caused her.
-While attempting to retrieve the Darkhold, she is attacked by Robbie Reyes, who injures her with his supernatural powers.
-S.H.I.E.L.D. agent Phil Coulson later borrows Reyes' powers to kill AIDA.